 “The Dao” is quite ubiquitously translated as “the Way” – but what is the “way”?

-Now, ask yourself absent a Daoist context and openly with your English-speaking mind…
+I invite you to ask yourself absent a Daoist context and openly with your English-speaking mind…

 What is the way? — the way in which all things must go?